mamurak/model-server/README.md

-# Serverless/KNative Functions

-Deploying a machine learning model with OpenShift Serverless Functions.
+# Deploying a machine learning model with OpenShift Serverless Functions.

-## Notes
+## My notes

 ### My setup

-- A Fedora 34 system
+- Fedora 34
-  - `podman`
+  - `podman` is needed to build images.
-  - A container registry (local, quay.io, docker.io, OpenShift, etc)
+  - A container registry (local, quay.io, docker.io, OpenShift, etc) that can be written to.
   - The [`func` binary](https://github.com/boson-project/func/tags)
-  - An OpenShift 4.7 cluster with Serverless support.
+  - Developer access to an OpenShift 4.7 cluster with Serverless support.

 Start the podman API service as a rootless user.